 The TJC Police Department is a state-certified law enforcement agency authorized by the Texas Commission on Law Enforcement.
-The TJC Police Department is comprised of Police Officers, Public Safety Officers (PSO), Telecommunication Officers, Office Staff, and Ambassadors.
+The TJC Police Department is comprised of Police Officers, Public Safety Officers (PSO), Telecommunication Officers, Office Staff and Ambassadors.
 The TJC Police Department operates twenty-four hours a day, seven days a week year around.
-The Campus Police Department it is located at 1020 S. Baxter Ave and is open from 8:00 am to 8:00 pm.
+The Campus Police Department it is located at 1020 S. Baxter Ave.
+To serve the campus community, the lobby of the police department is open as follows: